 Have your A/C equipment checked ASAP

 Proactive service your home’s air conditioner will help prevent a malfunction on the hottest summer days, when your AC equipment is running at full capacity 24/7 for weeks and months.
-During a proactive maintenance visit, an expert A/C system technician can usually prevent an emergency by finding issues and replacing parts before they give out, and cleaning and tuning the system so it works like new again all summer when its needed the most.
+During a proactive maintenance visit, an expert A/C system technician can usually prevent an emergency by finding issues and replacing parts before they give out, and getting an ac tune up so it works like new again all summer when its needed the most.

 Wear loose, lightweight clothing, particularly when you’re going to be outside.
 Don’t wear dark shades, especially black clothing, since dark colors retain heat.
 The color white is a better choice since it reflects the sun.
 It’s also a great idea to purchase a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.